King Klown Logo

 Work is routed to a responsibility (function/role), not “who saw it first.”
 This protects continuity through turnover, absences, and reorganizations.

 Orgo tracks reactivity: how quickly something must be acknowledged or acted upon.
-If the reactivity window is missed, Orgo escalates automatically.
+If the reactivity window is missed, Orgo escalates automatically (policy-driven).

 Core objects (multi-tenant, sovereignty-first)